-Defendant JPMorgan Chase Bank, National Association ("JPMC") submits this brief in support of its Motion to Strike the Affidavit of Doreen Logan ("Logan Affidavit"), which constitutes the sole evidentiary support submitted by Debtors Washington Mutual, Inc. and Washington Mutual Investment Corp. (collectively, "Debtors" or "WMI") in support of their motion for summary judgment.
-Because Debtors have refused to make Ms. Logan available to be cross-examined about her affidavit, under settled law the affidavit may not properly be considered on the Debtors' summary judgment motion and should be stricken.
+Defendant JPMorgan Chase Bank, National Association ("JPMC") submits this brief in support of its Amended Motion to Strike the Affidavit of Doreen Logan ("Logan Affidavit"), the sole evidentiary support (aside from documents attached to an attorneys' declaration) submitted by Debtors Washington Mutual, Inc. ("WMI") and Washington Mutual Investment Corp. (collectively "Debtors") in support of their motion for summary judgment (the "Motion").